Nia White Belt Training

 Meet the Trainer

-Sophie Marsh is an inspirational teacher, community builder and movement-based life coach.
+Sophie Marsh is an inspiring educator, community builder and wellness coach.
 She was the first Australian Nia Black Belt and is Australia’s only Nia White Belt Trainer.
-Sophie holds a welcoming and safe space for people to creatively explore and express their potential through the Joy of movement.
-Her passion is sharing Nia as movement medicine for healing and enlivening the body, mind, spirit and heart.
+Sophie holds a welcoming and supportive space for people to creatively explore and express their potential through the Joy of movement.
+Her passionate energy is contagious, inspiring people to nurture, trust and understand their innate body wisdom as a path to self-love.
+She shares Nia as both a life-enriching practice and as movement medicine for healing and enlivening the body, mind, spirit and heart.

-In her own journey, practicing Nia has brought self-love and self-knowing, and a profound respect and gratitude for The Body's Way.
+In her own journey, practicing Nia for 16 years has been both therapeutic and transformative, delivering weight loss and optimal fitness, postural alignment and core strength, confidence and centredness and a reconnection to the pleasure and power of being a woman.
 Sophie integrates over 20 years studying and sharing self-mastery techniques, holistic movement, energy healing and sensuous embodiment.
-She connects people of all ages, backgrounds and fitness levels in her Nia classes, playshops, retreats and White Belt trainings around Australia and beyond.
+She connects people of all ages, backgrounds and fitness levels in classes, playshops, retreats and White Belt trainings around Australia and beyond.

 Notes About this Training